I know, I know, I know, no, but I'm just telling you what the Zogby thing said.

 We can trust all of this.

-The Breck girl next decided to rip Hillary Clinton into voting to make Iran's military guard a terrorist organization.
+In March of 2003 in Baghdad, the Brett girl next decided to rip Hillary Clinton into voting to make Iran's military guard a terrorist organization.

-Declaring a military group sponsored by the state of Iran, a terrorist organization.
+Declaring a military group sponsored by the state of Iran a terrorist organization.

 That's supposed to be diplomacy.